 Admire Nature at Choke Creek Falls

-If you have a spirit of a hiker in you or general sense of liking towards scenic natural hidden gems then taking a short hike to Choke creek falls should be in your things to do.
+If you love hiking and witnessing natural hidden gems, taking a short hike to Choke creek falls should be on your list of things to do in Scranton.

 Located in the Thornhurst Tract of the Pinchot State Forest, the waterfall is 20 feet tall and similarly wide with two drops.